dotnet/EntityFramework.Docs/entity-framework/core/modeling/owned-entities.md

 Each navigation to an owned type defines a separate entity type with completely independent configuration.

-In addition to nested owned types, an owned type can reference a regular entity, it can be either the owner or a different entity as long as the owned entity is on the dependent side.
+In addition to nested owned types, an owned type can reference a regular entity which can be either the owner or a different entity as long as the owned entity is on the dependent side.
 This capability sets owned entity types apart from complex types in EF6.

 [!code-csharp[OrderDetails](../../../samples/core/Modeling/OwnedEntities/OrderDetails.cs?name=OrderDetails)]

+## Configuring Owned Types

 It is possible to chain the `OwnsOne` method in a fluent call to configure this model:

 [!code-csharp[OwnsOneNested](../../../samples/core/Modeling/OwnedEntities/OwnedEntityContext.cs?name=OwnsOneNested)]

-Notice the `WithOwner` call used to configure the navigation property pointing back at the owner.
-To configure a navigation to the owner entity type that's not part of the ownership relationship `WithOwner()` should be called without any arguments.
+Notice the `WithOwner` call used to define the navigation property pointing back at the owner.
+To define a navigation to the owner entity type that's not part of the ownership relationship `WithOwner()` should be called without any arguments.

-It is possible to achieve the result using `OwnedAttribute` on both `OrderDetails` and `StreetAddress`.
+It is also possible to achieve this result using `OwnedAttribute` on both `OrderDetails` and `StreetAddress`.

+In addition, notice the `Navigation` call.
+In EFCore 5.0, navigation properties to owned types can be further configured [as for non-owned navigation properties](relationships.md#Configuring-navigation-properties).

 ## Storing owned types in separate tables